Structural Engineering MSc (Eng)

 Recent projects by Structural Engineering MSc (Eng) students have included:

-Dynamic shear resistance of collar jainted masonry panels
+- Dynamic shear resistance of collar-jointed masonry panels

 A proportion of projects are formally linked to industry, and can include spending time at the collaborator’s site over the summer.